Get Matched With Finance Colleges

 • Where Might You Work?

 Those earning FVMA certification may work for some of the top companies in the world.
-Examples include Amazon, Microsoft, Ferrari, Starbucks, and major banks and corporation's finance departments.
-They can find jobs in investment banking, commercial banking, venture capital, private equity, corporate development, real estate development, running a startup, or mezzanine finance.
+Examples include Amazon, Microsoft, Ferrari, Starbucks, and major banks and finance departments.
+They can find jobs in investment banking, commercial banking, venture capital, private equity, corporate development, real estate development, or mezzanine finance.
 The latter is a form of lending that is riskier than traditional lending but not as risky as regular equity investing.
 Valuation models for such loans are crucial.

 • Career Outlook

-In 2018, there were an estimated 329,000 people in the US employed in this field.
-That number is expected to grow by 20,300 by 2028.
+In 2023, there were an estimated 347,400 people in the US employed in this field.
+That number is expected to grow by 37,900 by 2033.
 The BLS predicts that new and innovative financial products, as well as “the need for in-depth knowledge of geographic regions” will lead to strong employment growth in this field.

 • Jobs